-Recruitment tips to help you get through the silly season this year
+Recruitment tips to help you get through quiet periods

-Whether you're a recruiter, a hiring manager or an HR professional, here are a few helpful tips to help you get through the silly season.
+Whether you're a recruiter, a hiring manager or an HR professional, here are a few helpful tips to help you get through quiet periods.

 1. Manage Expectations